 Over the years, the agency has established a significant presence in the inner city.
-We serve many families with diverse needs from our three sites, all located near the intersection of Spence St. and Sargent Ave. in the West End of Winnipeg.
-We operate the Therapy Department, the Resource Centre, and the Childcare Centre.
-We also operate the Thrift Shop, which offers important support to the community by providing volunteer work experience to people of diverse abilities and skills while selling clothing and household goods at very low prices.
+We serve 10,000+ families with diverse needs from our four sites, all located near the intersection of Spence St. and Sargent Ave. in the West End of Winnipeg.
+We operate the Therapy Department, the Resource Centre, the Childcare Centre and the Thrift Shop, which offers important support to the community by providing volunteer work experience to people of diverse abilities and skills.

 Rhonda Elias-Penner, Executive Director